Recreation and Wellness Positions

 For information on applying for Gear Checkout and Environmental Education positions above, please contact Amy Costa at email@example.com

-The Intramural program hires Scorekeeper, Officials, and Supervisor positions to manage the various sports offered each semester.
+The Intramural program hires students to manage open-rec sports and to oversee field activities.
 A general love for sports is pre-requisite.
 While experience is preferred, training is provided for all positions.

 For information on applying for Intramural positions listed above, please contact the Student Wellness Complex at firstname.lastname@example.org